 PillarWhat It Does

-IntelligenceAsk across all your files and get cited answers (RAG chat); turn documents and images into structured data (Metadata Views); research, analyze, and draft with the built-in agent, Ripley; semantic search by meaning
+IntelligenceAsk across all your files and get cited answers (RAG chat); turn documents and images into structured data (Metadata Templates / AI extraction); research, analyze, and draft with the built-in agent, Ripley; semantic search by meaning

-AutomationDescribe a workflow in plain English and an agent (Ripley or your own, over MCP) runs it on your files — event/schedule triggers, approvals, tasks, and native e-signature
+AutomationDescribe a workflow in plain English and an agent (Ripley or your own, over MCP) runs it on your files — event/schedule triggers, approvals, tasks, and native e-signature, charged a flat credit per completed step

 Secure collaborationFiles belong to the project, not the person — org/workspace-owned storage, Send/Receive/Exchange shares and branded portals, granular permissions and scoped agent tokens, an append-only audit log, and a per-workspace dashboard